KizzyCode/actox-rust/README.md

 This crate is small and nearly dependency-less crate that implements a simple aggregating event-loop and a cheap actor implementation with a global actor-pool.

-The event-loop support two types of event sources: blocking ones and polling ones.
+The event-loop supports two types of event sources: blocking ones and polling ones.
 Blocking ones are especially useful if you only have a non-blocking API available (e.g. DNS-resolution) - the downside of them is that each blocking source needs to be queried in it's own thread.
 On the opposite the polling sources do not block and are queried in a single separate thread (thus requiring much less overhead).